mabdho/TW/replit.md

 - ✅ **TEMPLATE UPDATES**: Updated CityPageTemplate.tsx and seoOptimization.ts to use new keyword targeting
 - ✅ **VALIDATION SYSTEM**: Updated seoValidation.ts to check for new primary keyword in content analysis
 - ✅ **COMPREHENSIVE COVERAGE**: All meta descriptions, titles, FAQ questions, and content generation now use new keyword hierarchy

+### TSX-HTML Keyword Synchronization - COMPLETED ✅ (July 17, 2025)
+- ✅ **TSX FILES UPDATED**: Updated all 13 TSX city files to use correct primary keyword "Things to do in [city]" in titles and descriptions
+- ✅ **HTML FILES REGENERATED**: Successfully regenerated all city HTML files to match updated TSX keyword structure
+- ✅ **PERFECT SYNCHRONIZATION**: All 13 cities now have matching TSX and HTML files with correct keyword prioritization
+- ✅ **CITIES UPDATED**: London, Rome, NewYork, Berlin, Milan, Venice, Stockholm, Accra, Antalya, Austin, Como, Oslo, Zurich
+- ✅ **TITLE CONSISTENCY**: All city titles now use "Things to Do in [City], [Country] (2025 Guide)" format
+- ✅ **DESCRIPTION CONSISTENCY**: All meta descriptions now use "Discover things to do in [city]" format with primary keyword
+- ✅ **AUTOMATED REGENERATION**: Created regenerate-city-html.js script for easy batch HTML regeneration
+- ✅ **VALIDATION CONFIRMED**: Verified correct keyword usage in both TSX components and generated HTML files
 - ✅ **SEMANTIC KEYWORDS**: Maintained comprehensive semantic keyword variations for natural language processing
 - ✅ **REAL-TIME MONITORING**: Post-generation validation integrated into HTML generation workflow with detailed logging
 - ✅ **ENTERPRISE-LEVEL SYSTEM**: Comprehensive hydration prevention system with severity-based issue handling